 Design Automation: The ability to re-use and apply knowledge/information/data to speed up the development process.
 (Knowledge Based Engineering, Lightweight knowledge sharing, Case Based Reasoning, Design Rational Capture etc.)

-Simulation Driven Design: TThe ability to deploy simulation driven design and virtually build, test, and learn before entering the physical production space (Simulation-driven Design, Discrete Event modelling, analytical models, process models, model-based systems engineering, data-driven design, data analytics).
+Simulation Driven Design: The ability to deploy simulation driven design and virtually build, test, and learn before entering the physical production space (Simulation-Driven Design, Discrete Event modelling, analytical models, process models, model-based systems engineering, data-driven design, data analytics).

 Structural Analysis: The ability to use engineering analysis methods to understand material behaviour and performance in engineering design. (fracture mechanics, non-destructive testing, acoustic methods, thermal loads etc.)